 The Great Lego Race with VR is our favorite ride in the park.
 The first day it wasn’t available but the second day when it was we rode it 3 times in a row.
 For the Aquazone there are buttons people can push that shoot water cannons.
 If you keep your vehicle pooled in when going back to that area you should avoid them and stay dry.

 - Aquazone Wave Racer (you may get wet)

 - The Great Lego Race (VR option available)

 Duplo Valley has rides for the youngest members of your group.
 On our first visit, we rode the rides here and the kids still enjoyed them at age 3.5 and 5 years old but this trip we skipped them.

 - Duplo Train

 They offer 3 different 4D movies at several different times throughout the day.
 The movies are about 20 minutes.
 Check the schedule as characters often meet before and after some showtimes.

 Double Decker Carousel where you can ride lego horses.

-The Pirates’ Cove Live Water Ski Show is some what unique so it’s worth seeing even if it’s a bit cheesy.
-The kids enjoyed it untill the Lego pirate fell off his jet ski and while he was able to get back on with help they canceled the remainder of the show.
+The Pirates’ Cove Live Water Ski Show is somewhat unique so it’s worth seeing even if it’s a bit cheesy.
+The kids enjoyed it until the Lego pirate fell off his jet ski and while he was able to get back on with help they canceled the remainder of the show.
 There’s a wet zone and If you arrive very early your kid may be lucky enough to sit at one of the water guns.
-Be prepared they will get soaked as the charecters hold targets up to the squirt guns and it bounces back on those who are shooting.
+Be prepared they will get soaked as the characters hold targets up to the squirt guns and it bounces back on those who are shooting.

 Miniland ISA is the heart of the park.
 It has large lego city displays.
 You could easily spend 1-2 hours engaged in the displays.